-Housing is represented on the Gwent Regional Collaborative Committee (RCC) by Local Authority representatives from Torfaen and Newport; Landlord and Support Provider representatives.
+Housing is represented on the Gwent Regional Collaborative Committee (RCC) by Local Authority representatives from Torfaen and Caerphilly; Landlord and Support Provider representatives.
 This enables the RCC to keep abreast of the changes proposed by the Act and the impact this is having on services funded by the Supporting People Programme.
-A priority for the Gwent RCC will be to contribute towards the development of the new Homelessness Strategies as required from LAs for 2018.
+A priority for the Gwent RCC will be to contribute towards the development of the new Regional Homelessness Strategy as required from LAs by the end of 2018.